What the heck am I talking about?

 A 52-year-old woman went to her Primary Care Physician because she had a weird leaking hole near her right hip.
 It just drained a nasty discharge.
 He put her on antibiotics for two weeks, but it didn’t resolve.
 After suffering from the drainage for two months, she went to the emergency room.
-You can see a photograph of her little hip-hole here.
+If you’re curious, you can see a photograph of her little hip-hole.

 Her prior medical history included a nephrectomy (the removal of one or both kidneys) and a c-section.
 She also denied any changes to her bowel habits, any signs of infection, or abnormal weight loss.
 She didn’t have any signs of fever, her white blood cell count was normal, her blood circulation was fine, and her abdomen was a little bit tender.

 A CT scan found a “cystic lesion” near her lower right pelvic area and a fistula that exited out of her body near her right hip.
 Now before I go on, I had to look up what the heck a fistula was.

 In my super layman understanding?
 It’s a hollow tube from one place to another.
 In this poor woman’s case?
 From her bowel to the outside of her body.
 The authors classified it as an enterocutaneous fistula…You can only imagine what that discharge must have been.
 (Ewwww)